NOS-Gate: Queue-Aware Streaming IDS for Consumer Gateways under Timing-Controlled Evasion: Conclusion

 \section{Conclusion}

 Consumer gateways in the networks sit at the point where encrypted services meet heterogeneous IoT devices, but encryption leaves timing, size, and burst structure visible.
 Those side channels support metadata-based IDS, yet they also create a practical evasion surface: an adaptive adversary can reshape timing while still meeting an attack objective.
 This paper addressed a deployment-centred question: under a strict false-alarm cap and without labels, can a gateway detect quickly enough to act, using only metadata, and can that action reduce user-visible queue harm rather than add to it?
 We introduced \emph{NOS-Gate}, a streaming IDS that instantiates a lightweight two-state unit derived from Network-Optimised Spiking (NOS) dynamics per flow.
 The model is structurally faithful to NOS and changes only the interpretation of the exogenous drive, which becomes a scalar evidence signal derived from online normalised metadata features.
 The resulting state update provides controlled leak, bounded growth, and recovery-driven suppression, producing a stable score that is calibrated stand-alone by burn-in quantile thresholding and stabilised by a $K$-of-$M$ persistence rule.
 Crucially, NOS-Gate connects detection to an auditable mitigation path by temporarily reducing WFQ weights for persistently suspicious flows.
 To evaluate this action loop under timing-controlled evasion, we introduced an executable \emph{worlds} benchmark with explicit attacker budgets and packet-level WFQ replay.
 Under the strict operating point ($0.1\%$ achieved benign false-positive rate), NOS-Gate achieved the highest incident recall among the tested label-free baselines while also improving tail queue outcomes under gating, including reduced p99.9 queueing delay and reduced collateral tail delay.
 Its per-window scoring cost remained small and stable on CPU, which matches gateway scaling constraints.Finally, we do not claim payload-level coverage or that synthetic worlds capture every real deployment.
 Instead, we offer a falsifiable protocol, artefacts, and budgets that make both evasion and queue impact measurable.
+NOS-Gate operates per flow with a persistence rule, which is appropriate when malicious activity is sustained on a small number of flows.
+An adaptive adversary could attempt to dilute evidence by increasing flow churn (many short-lived flows) or by spreading activity across multiple endpoints so that no single flow accumulates enough alarms within the persistence window to trigger action.
+We do not evaluate such multi-flow strategies in this paper; addressing them may require lightweight aggregation above the five-tuple (for example, per-device or per-destination persistence) or coupling across flows sharing a scheduling domain, while preserving the same stand-alone calibration and auditable action constraints.
 Future work should expand the benchmark with additional device processes, and explore how learned feature representations can be introduced without breaking the stand-alone calibration and action-audit requirements.